doctor-phil/ECON323_2025_Spring/final_project.md

 Some additional tips:
 * Get an idea of your research question, or at least the general area you are interested in studying, **before** you go looking for a dataset.
 Feel free to run it by me after class or in office hours if you're unsure!
-* Working alone can put you at a substantial disadvantage, just in terms of the amount of work that you are able to get done compared to a group of 4.
-I will try to take this into consideration when grading, but you will sill generally be better off working in a group.
 * The ideal project should have an introduction that explains the research question in detail, followed by an analysis section, and a conclusions section that explains how you have used the analysis to answer your research question.
 * Get started *early*!